What solar incentives are available in your part of California in 2021 and how much will they save you?

-2020 marks a year of change for residential solar in California.
+2020 marked a year of change for residential solar in California.

-Changes to the building codes take effect in 2020, requiring solar panels to be installed on most new homes.
-The end of 2020 will see the 26% federal solar income tax credit reduce to 22% and residential customers of the big three investor-owned utilities (PG&E, SoCal Ed, SDG&E) will be moved over to time-of-use electric billing.
+Changes to the building codes took effect in 2020, requiring solar panels to be installed on most new homes.
+Residential customers of the big three investor-owned utilities (PG&E, SoCal Ed, SDG&E) were moved over to time-of-use electric billing.
 There is also the lingering memory of the rolling blackouts that swept across central and northern California in 2019.

 In this environment, it is not surprising that more people are considering solar panels for their homes in addition to battery energy storage in order to save money and obtain independence from their utility companies.